 Example #3 – Transaction log Backup

 NAME = 'LOG_EDUCBA_SQL_DEMO_DB_Backup';

-We can use the backup and restore facility in SQL collectively to make the user available with data and service of the SQL database throughout the time as long as it is required.
-In case of accidents such as crashing of servers and corrupting of data from the databases the data that is backed up can be restored to bring back the SQL database to a state when the database was being backed up.
-We can use various ways for backing up the data and the type we choose for backup depends upon the requirement and amount of data as well as strategy we want to back up the data in SQL.
+The backup and restore facility in SQL provides users with continuous access to data and services of the SQL database.
+This feature ensures that data is available for as long as needed.
+In the event of accidents like server crashes or data corruption, the backed-up data can be restored to return the SQL database to a previous state when the backup was performed.
+Users can safeguard their data and recover from unexpected issues by utilizing backup and restore.
+We can use various ways to back up the data, and the type we choose for backup depends upon the requirement and amount of data and the strategy we want to back up the data in SQL.